ridwanabdillahi/rfcs/text/0000-rustflags.md

 This approach has the benefit of extensibility.
 This meaning it can easily be expanded upon to support crate specific rustflags for the root crate being built as well dependencies in the dependency graph by updating the crate name in the manifest section.
-For instance, supporting `build.foo.rustflags` would also make it simpler to support `build.dependency.rustflags` as well.
+For instance, supporting `build.foo.rustflags` would also make it simpler to support `build.<dependency>.rustflags` as well.

 An issue with this approach is that changes to the config file is more cumbersome than simply adding commands at the CLI.
 This approach I believe would also make the feature more complicated in cases where a Rust developer wants to